Dark Mode Light Mode

 google’s legal battle with the doj google’s legal battle with the doj

-The U.S. Department of Justice (DOJ) has been fighting Google for allegedly monopolistic practices in the search market and the tech giant is not giving up.
+The U.S. Department of Justice (DOJ) has been fighting Google for allegedly monopolistic practices in the search market, and the tech giant is not giving up.
 Following a landmark ruling in August by U.S. District Judge Amit P. Mehta that found Google to be a ‘monopolist’ in the search business, the DOJ set forth a series of sweeping remedies aimed at reigning in the company’s market power.
-Google, in response, has offered a separate set of counter proposals designed to resolve the DOJ’s issues and maintain the company’s core business operations.
+Google has offered a separate set of counter proposals designed to resolve the DOJ’s issues and maintain the company’s core business operations.

 TDOJ’s Concerns and Purposal

-In a detailed 23-page doc, the DOJ spells out how its remedies, which it promises to file in court, would destroy what it portrays as Google’s anti-competitive practices.
+In a detailed 23-page doc, the DOJ describes how its remedies, which it promises to file in court, would destroy what it portrays as Google’s anti-competitive practices.
 Among the most radical suggestions are:

 • Divesting Chrome and Android: Severing these key assets, the DOJ says, would hamper Google’s ability to dominate the search market.

-• Restricting Licensing Practices: The proposals include stopping Google’s deals with makers of smartphones and makers of browsers from requiring searches to be bundled together with other Google services.
+• Restricting Licensing Practices: The proposals include stopping Google’s deals with makers of smartphones and browsers from requiring searches to be bundled with other Google services.

 Google’s Counterproposal: A Pragmatic Approach

-This is Google’s response that details a step in which the company tries to satisfy the DOJ’s concerns without ripping apart its ecosystem.
+Google’s response detailed a step in which the company tries to satisfy the DOJ’s concerns without ripping apart its ecosystem.
 Here are the key elements of Google’s proposal:

 Browser Agreements with Flexibility